Let's get your color pixel perfect!

 Let's get physical.

-Remember that previews of products are digitally rendered close ups - as such they will display your artwork exactly as it was created.
+Remember that previews of products are digitally rendered close-ups - as such, they will display your artwork exactly as it was created.
 But when this is scaled down, and transferred onto real materials, they will look different.

 The backlit screen of your computer or phone will make some colors appear brighter than they are when printed.
 This is particularly noticeable on bright oranges, reds and neon colors.
 You don't need to avoid these colors, but just be aware that there will be a slight variation on how they appear when transferred.